Slamy/Yaumataca/README.md

 [Manual for construction on a perfboard](doc/construction_perfboard.md)

 For the PCB, please use the [KiCad files](schematic/yaumataca/).
+If you order your parts from [Reichelt](https//reichelt.de), you may use the attached [ordering lists](doc/reichelt.csv) which can be imported on the website.

 In case the PCB is chosen, there is also a [3D model of a case](housing/) available, which can be used for 3D printing.